Rutland and North Leicestershire

 Other related deaths

-Action taken summary The DHSC is considering the impact of medical tourism on patient safety and is engaging with the Turkish Government to improve the patient pathway.
-They are also considering how to …
+The DHSC is considering the impact of medical tourism on patient safety and engaging with the Turkish Government to improve the patient pathway.
+The UK Government is also considering how to communicate risks to those considering medical treatment abroad.

 Jason Holland